Dillon-mac/FYP/README.md

 # Interactive MATLAB Synthesizer

 Built using MATLAB, it displays a GUI to the user and allows them to play digitally synthesized notes on a keyboard along with carrying out a selection of programmed functions and sound effects.
-This project was built for my Final Year Project in University of Galway.
+This project was built for my final year project in University of Galway.

 The video below is a demo of the synthesizer.